sveltejs/rfcs/text/0000-inline-components.md

 ## Detailed design

-With `<svelte:template>` (🐃), combined with new functionality for `<svelte:component>` in which a string `this` attribute is taken to refer to an inline component, we can avoid both the problems articulated above:
+With `<svelte:template>` (🐃), combined with new functionality for `<svelte:component>` — in which a string `this` attribute is taken to refer to an inline component — we can avoid both the problems articulated above:

 ```svelte
 <svelte:template name="image" let:image>